EsotericSoftware/tablelayout/README.md

 [DesignGridLayout](https://web.archive.org/web/20070728043408/https://designgridlayout.dev.java.net/)) uses canonical grids.
 For the most part, widgets are simply added and the ideal table is determined automatically.
 This cuts down the needed Java code to a minimum and enforces UI guidelines.
 The downside is that DesignGridLayout does not handle arbitrary table layouts.
 If a UI problem can be handled using a canonical grid, DesignGridLayout is the most elegant solution.
 If you want to deviate from a canonical grid, you have no recourse.

-[PanelMatic](https://github.com/codeworth-gh/PanelMatic) a both a layout and a simple UI builder mostly on the page axis.
+[PanelMatic](https://github.com/codeworth-gh/PanelMatic) both a layout and a simple UI builder mostly on the page axis.
 The fluent builder allows to add text fields or components.

-[Sliding Layout](https://github.com/AurelienRibon/sliding-layout) is an interesting layout that allows to reposition components, it's working with an interpolation library to animate the changes.
+[Sliding Layout](https://github.com/AurelienRibon/sliding-layout) is an interesting layout that allows to reposition components, it works with an interpolation library to animate the changes.

-[Slick Layout](https://github.com/jpxor/slick) is a constraint based layout, where various constraint is created a new when added to the container.
-SlickLayout adds components by rows.
-Constraints can be alignment, vertical / horizontal fill or packed.
+[Slick Layout](https://github.com/jpxor/slick) is a row- and constraint-based layout, where various constraints are created when added to the container.
+Constraints can be alignment, vertical/horizontal, fill, or packed.

-[Better Layout](https://github.com/Osiris-Team/Better-Layout) is similar to MigLayout but use a typed fluent builder API to add the components and tweak their constraints.
+[Better Layout](https://github.com/Osiris-Team/Better-Layout) is similar to MigLayout but uses a typed fluent builder API to add components and specify their constraints.

 Please feel free to submit additional libraries to be included in this section or suggest better descriptions.